spegel-org/spegel/README.md

 Read [contribution guidelines](./CONTRIBUTING.md) for instructions on how to build and test Spegel.

+## Community
+[Slack](https://communityinviter.com/apps/kubernetes/community) - Join us in the Kubernetes slack in the #spegel channel

+[Community Meeting](https://spegel.dev/project/community/#meeting) - Every Tuesday at 17:00 CET ask
+questions on issues, roadmap, and meet the maintainers.

 ## Acknowledgements

 Spegel was initially developed at [Xenit AB](https://xenit.se/).